F041/Gente_strana_App/README.md

 - profile pics gallery of user
 - fix topics in profilecard and uniform it to personalProfileScreen
 - sort usersListScreen by last active and remove the user's personal profile from the list

+if you fork this, you'd need to edit some strings in res/values/strings and res/values-en/strings, like the appname.